-Prior to joining Bowman and Brooke, Amanda served as a judicial law clerk to the Hon.
+Before joining Bowman and Brooke, Amanda served as a judicial law clerk to the Hon.
 Robert M. Brutinel at the Arizona Supreme Court and as a senior judicial law clerk to the Hon.
 Philip G. Espinosa at the Arizona Court of Appeals.
-During her four years working in the judiciary, Amanda developed a reputation for effective writing, drafting over twenty published majority and dissenting opinions and dozens of unpublished memoranda decisions.